hyungui/sense-client/Readme.md

 ```

 ### Notes
-- Audio coming directly from microphone may return unstable results.
+- Audio coming directly from the microphone may return unstable results.
 - If the original sampling rate of your audio file does not match our requirement, use it as it is rather than resampling it by yourself.